Grab your fuzzy blankets and get ready for some fall treats that will knock your socks off!Jump to Recipe

 Reduce 1- 1/2 cups apple cider, then spray a donut pan with non-stick spray and set aside.
 Whisk 2 cups of all-purpose flour, 1 tsp of baking soda, 3/4 tsp of baking powder, 1 tsp cinnamon, 1 tsp apple pie spice, and a pinch of salt together in a large bowl.
 Set aside.
 Then, whisk 2 Tbsp of melted butter, 1 egg, 1/2 cup of dark brown sugar, 1/2 cup of granulated sugar, 1/2 cup of milk, and 1 tsp of vanilla extract together.
 Pour the wet ingredients into the dry ingredients, add the reduced apple cider, and whisk everything until smooth and combined.
 Spoon the batter into the donut cavities, then bake for 10-11 minutes or until the edges and tops are lightly browned.

-Cool donuts for 2 minutes, then transfer to a wire rack.
-Combine 1/2 cup granulated sugar, 2 tsp cinnamon, and 2 tsp apple pie spice in a medium bowl, dunk both sides of each donut in the melted butter, then generously in the apple spice topping.
+Cool donuts for 2 minutes, then transfer them to a wire rack.
+Combine 1/2 cup granulated sugar, 2 tsp cinnamon, and 2 tsp apple pie spice in a medium bowl; dunk both sides of each donut in the melted butter, then generously in the apple spice topping.

 It’s Fall– Treat Yo’ Self!